TurboWarp/docs/docs/website/translate.md

 We're looking for people to help translate TurboWarp into languages other than English.
 If that interests you, read on.

-## Requests to join the translation team are currently on hold {#on-hold}
+## Requests to join are on hold and will be ignored {#on-hold}

-We've found evidence of widespread use of machine translation and other exceptionally low quality translations.
-We will clean up this mess before letting anyone else make a bigger mess.
+Due to persistent and pervasive translation quality issues, requests to join the translation team sent through Transifex **WILL BE IGNORED**.
+We apologize for the inconvenience.

 ## Requirements {#requirements}